kubear05/Power-BI-Solution-Template/README.md

 The Power BI Solution Template brings together opportunity, target, and actual sales data to provide a complete sales management reporting solution.

-Two tiers of deployment are available, each with unique offerings:
+Two deployment options are available depending on the customer requirements:
-* __Tier 1 - SQL Server Database Only:__
+* __Option 1 - Power BI Model:__
-  * Minimal prerequisites and environment setup.
+  * Incremental loads - fast ETL performance.
-  * Easy to configure a single pull of data.
+  * Easily extensible with custom CRM data or data sourced from other applications.
-* __Tier 2 - SQL Server Database with SQL Server Analysis Services:__
+* __Option 2 - SSAS Model:__
-  * Role level security.
+  * Secure - rules driven by the data.
-  * Automated data refresh.
+  * For large data volumes exceeding the Power BI limit and/or very demanding workloads where a dedicated instance of SSAS is required.

 The following instructions will help you configure and deploy the Solution Template.